parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# What do people think of software architecture?
-What does it mean to them?
+# What does 'software architecture' mean?

 ^ For our first set of preliminary results, let's take a look at what people think software architecture means.
 What's it mean to people?

 ---

-# What does 'software architecture' mean to you?
+# What does 'software architecture' mean?
 # **Data Scientist**

 ^ First, the people who said they were mostly data scientists.

 ---

-# What does 'software architecture' mean to you?
+# What does 'software architecture' mean?
 # **Data Scientist**

 > "Software architecture is a design created as a solution to a relatively large and complex software engineering problem."